ryanelian/instapack/BREAKING.md

 Here are the list of breaking changes when upgrading between instapack major (or minor) versions.

+## 8.3.0

+- Language services update:

+  - TypeScript updated to 4.2.3

+  - Sass updated to 1.32.8

+- New default template shall be `react`

+  - Vue 3 template is now set as `vue`

+  - The older Vue 2 template is now set as `vue2`

+  - Templates are now shipping with Bootstrap 5 beta!

 ## 8.2.0

 - TypeScript updated to 4.1.2!